shamsghani/fingerprint-minutiae-matching/README.md

 # Fingerprint Analysis Toolkit

 Welcome to the Fingerprint Analysis Toolkit!
-This Python script is your all-in-one solution for analyzing fingerprints with a touch of humor and scientific rigor.
-Whether you're trying to crack a secret agent's identity or just exploring the fascinating world of biometrics, this toolkit has got your back.
+This Python script is your all-in-one solution for analyzing fingerprints with a touch of scientific rigor.

 ## Features